flocked/AdvancedCollectionTableView/README.md

 A framework for NSCollectionView, NSTableView and NSOutlineView.
 It provides a collection of classes and extensions, many of them being ports of missing UIKit APIs.

-**Always use the main branch, as else the code might not compile probably.**
+**Always use the main branch, as else the package might not compile probably.**

 **Take a look at the included sample app which demonstrates most features.**